-

 1951 – 1990

-worked at the Institute of Musicology of the Slovak Academy of Sciences (1964–74 as director), lectured on history of music and music theory at the Faculty of Arts of the Comenius University, at the Academy of Performing Arts and at several other universities
+Institute of Musicology of the Slovak Academy of Sciences; taught music history and music theory at the Faculty of Arts, Comenius University in Bratislava, the Academy of Performing Arts in Bratislava, as well as at several pedagogical faculties and other universities

 -